Aleksa-237dp/Tetris-pygame/README.md

 | Download the repository |

-* In the repository you selected, click the green “Code” button and copy the URL.
+* In the repository you selected, click the green ‘Code’ button and copy the URL.
-* Then in Visual Studio Code (or other code editor), open a terminal and type the command:
+* Then, in Visual Studio Code (or other code editor), open a terminal and type the command:

 ```python
   git clone [repository address]